pixelastic/aberlaas/README.md

 `--config jest.config.js` argument to specify your own config file and `--watch` to start live reloading of test.

-### Release
+### Releasing

+`yarn run release` aliased to `aberlaas release`.

-Run `aberlaas release` to build the package and release it to npm.
-It will ask your for the new version and will create the needed git tag.
-You can also run `aberlaas release patch`, `aberlaas release minor` or `aberlaas release major` to automatically bump the version number according to SemVer.
-Add `-n` for a dry-run.
+This will build the package and release it to npm.
+It will update the version in `package.json` as well as creating the related git tag.

+When called without arguments, it will prompt you for the next version to package.
+If called with an argument, this will be used as the next version number (for example, `yarn run release 1.1.3`).
+You can also use SemVer increments (for example, `yarn run release minor`).

+Use `-n` to start a dry-run.
+It will simulate a release but won't actually push anything to GitHub or npm.

 ## File structure